jackiewung/LlamaJams/README.md

 ## Usage

-> This web application allows users to create an event to help organize and manage it.
+> This web application allows users to collaborate on a playlist in real-time.

 ## Requirements